-Meanwhile, in seeking new alignments while making the alignments map featured on this site, hilltops, headlands, stone circles and quoits were examined more carefully than in John Michell’s time.
+Meanwhile, in seeking new alignments while making the alignments map, hilltops, headlands, stone circles and quoits were examined more carefully than in John Michell’s time.
 This led to rather different results.
 Both approaches are valid and complementary.

 In previous decades much thinking in ley-hunting was affected by rancour and scepticism in public debates about alignments in the 1970s and 1980s, causing researchers to tighten their criteria and restrain their imaginations.
 This argumentation helped to improve accuracy and verifiability of discovered leys, but it also constrained intuition, soured creativity and drove many people off ley-hunting.
 So progress slowed down by the 1990s.

-This meticulousness largely failed to convince sceptics, who flatly refused to take up the challenge offered by geomancy.
+This meticulousness largely failed to convince sceptics, who flatly refused to take up the challenge offered by geomancy, resorting to discrediting researchers and making sweeping and incorrect public statements about ley-hunting.
 They made an a priori decision that it cannot work, therefore it doesn't.
 This rested on an emotional predisposition mixed with intellectual conservatism rather than on rational examination of the actual evidence.
 So, as far as they were concerned, the matter was closed.

-This state of denial remains stuck in a groove today, constraining the findings of both archaeology and geomancy and the interpretation of such findings.
+This state of denial continues today, constraining the findings of both archaeology and geomancy and the interpretation of such findings.
 Things are now beginning to loosen up as former authorities retire and younger researchers enter the field, using new technologies that tend to reveal results backing up many of the things geomancers have talked about for so long.

 Something else revealed itself too.
-As the map and the alignment system of Penwith unfolded, it became clear that there are two different zones or clusters of ancient sites in Penwith, one in the uplands of the north and one in the lowlands of the south - more about that here.
+This alignment separates the two different zones or clusters of ancient sites in Penwith, one in the uplands of the north and one in the lowlands of the south - more about that here.

 John Michell wouldn't have found this alignment because he didn't give attention to cliff sanctuaries.
 It awaited someone with an interest in them to come along and see things in a different way.

-Looking just over the valley from Botrea, the thought also came to mind that Caer Brân, also arguably on the hinge, might have been a gathering and meeting place, a neutral space and a kind of parliament place for the people of the two sectors of Penwith.
+Looking just over the valley from Botrea, a thought also came to mind that Caer Brân, also arguably on that hinge, might have been a gathering and meeting place, a neutral space and a kind of parliament place for the people of the two sectors of Penwith.

 The banks operate perhaps like the principle of a Faraday cage, filtering out energy-noise from the wider landscape environment.
-Or it might be what Tom Graves, the dowser, identified as a 'cyclotron' - a way of generating an energy-spin and quantum shift in magical rites or actions taking place at Caer Brân.
-It's the interiority of the site, its visual isolation and its upward connection with the heavens that seem to be important.
-It's good for special rites, out of this world.
+Or it might be what Tom Graves, the dowser, identified as a 'cyclotron' - a way of generating an energy-spin and quantum shift for utilisation in magical rites or in actions taking place at Caer Brân.
+It's the interiority of the site, its visual insulation and its upward connection with the heavens that seem to be important.
+It's out of this world.

 The additional ancient site on alignment 77 is Caergwydden Round, an iron age round built as far as we know roughly between 300BCE and CE 100.
 Yet the alignment on which it sits is at least 2,000 or more years older.
 This is suggested by the bronze age dating of Botrea Barrows and the even more ancient origins of the Cape and the Mount, both of which were key points to the earlier neolithic Penwithians, simply because of their topographic and rather mythic prominence.

 So does this mean that Caergwydden Round was located where it is in the iron age because of the pre-existing alignment?
-Or does it mean that it is older than iron age, perhaps coeval with the bronze age Botrea Barrows, later modified into a round during the iron age?
+Or does it mean that it is older than iron age, perhaps coeval with the bronze age Botrea Barrows, and that it was later modified into a round during the iron age?

 Geomantic evidence - alignment 77 - would suggest Caergwydden Round is possibly two millennia older than currently thought, though archaeology would question this unless physical evidence is found to verify such a dating.

 This raises an important side issue.
 In many cases, it is likely that many ancient sites around Penwith were perceived as special places long before anything was built on them.
-Or they were likely to have been wooden and degradable constructions, undetectable today by archaeological means.
-Or perhaps they were just recognised as special places, with no constructions.
-In dating these sites archaeologically, we can date only constructions or deposited artefacts, not first use.
+Or they might have been wooden and degradable constructions, undetectable today by archaeological means.
+Or perhaps they were just recognised as special places with no constructions.
+In dating these sites archaeologically, we can date only constructions or deposited artefacts, not the sites' first use.
 Geomancy widens the evidential range, allowing inference of a sometimes greater antiquity to a site.

 Sometimes commonsense has to come into the equation.
 Chûn Castle is a prominent hill, and logically it is likely to be one of the earlier sites of Penwith because of this prominence.
 It is unlikely not to have been an early site: if you were an early inhabitant of Penwith, you would definitely have known the hill on which Chûn Castle sits.

 On the other hand, Caer Brân is not greatly remarkable in its immediate landscape setting, located on a slope with no major bumps or outcrops to highlight the location.
-It does have a noteworthy panoramic view - though in early days this view might have been obscured by trees.
+It does have a noteworthy panoramic view.
 It's the kind of site that the locals would have thought of after they had established other sites such as Chûn Castle or, closer by, Sancreed Beacon or Bartinney Castle, both of which stand out and draw attention their way.